jrgpulido/ds-xy-js/README.md

 # ds-xy-js

-An introductory course on data structures and algorithms
+An first course on data structures and algorithms in javascript, ecmascript 6+, for fresh students

 # 1st part